 - Children are taught to ask and answer thoughtful questions related to topics being discussed.

-- Using finger-plays and songs involving math concepts.
+- Use finger-plays and songs involving math concepts

-The PreK3 social studies curriculum is designed to foster a democratic social learning community based on respect for onself and others.
-As part of the Responsive classroom curriculum, students begin each year involved in group discussions to develop rules for their classroom.
+The Pre-K3 social studies curriculum is designed to foster a democratic social learning community based on respect for yourself and others.
+As part of the Responsive Classroom curriculum, students begin each year involved in group discussions to develop rules for their classroom.
 This sets the tone for daily meetings and learning opportunities throughout the year.

 Science is integrated into the pre-kindergarten classrooms.
 Children discover concepts through their own active involvement and reasoning.
 Students have opportunities to discover science through a multi-sensory, hands-on approach that emphasizes observing, interpreting, collecting, recording and predicting information about scientific topics and concepts.
 Science is integrated in the curriculum with math and language arts, and held in the classroom, with STEM education occurring each week in the innovation lab.

-Students in PreK3 learn common expressions, topics, vocabulary, and grammar usage through use and repetition.
+Students in Pre-K3 learn common expressions, topics, vocabulary, and grammar usage, through use and repetition.
 Stories and songs engage the students and lessons are highly interactive.
-The design and variety of the learning components are intended to provide a natural learning experience by surrounding students with an immersion environment of new language, modeled in the way we all learned our first language.
-Students attend Spanish classes bi-weekly.
+The design and variety of the learning components are intended to provide a natural learning experience by surrounding a student with an immersion environment of new language, modeled in the way we all learned our first language.
+Students attend Spanish class each week.

-The PreK3 art program affords our young learners many opportunities to experience, explore and discover many different media.
-Nearly daily, the children experience the process of creating through sensory-based exploration.
-Children work with the art teacher on creative projects bi-weekly.
+The Pre-K3 art program affords our young learners many opportunities to experience, explore, and discover many different media.
+Nearly daily, the children experience the process of creating through sensory- based exploration.
+The children work with the art teacher on creative projects each week.

-The PreK3 classes attend music in the music room two times each week.
+The Pre-K3 classes attend music in the music room each week.
 Their music activities focus on providing: